matznerd/substack-paywall-warning/README.md

 ## Legal

-Not in any affiliated or endorsed by Substack.
-All right of the Substack name are Substack's.
+Not in any way affiliated with, endorsed by, or sponsored by Substack Inc. All trademarks, service marks, trade names, and logos referenced herein belong to their respective owners.
+Their use here is for identification purposes only and does not imply ownership by us or endorsement by them.